Ohio State vs. Penn State Women's Basketball Predictions & Picks - December 10

 Penn State Schedule Analysis

-- The Lady Lions defeated the Kansas Jayhawks (No. 60-ranked in our computer rankings) in a 91-85 win on November 13 -- their best win of the season.
+- In their best win of the season, which took place on November 13, the Lady Lions beat the Kansas Jayhawks (No. 60 in our computer rankings) by a score of 91-85.

-- The Lady Lions have two losses to Quadrant 1 teams, tied for the 40th-most in Division 1.
+- The Lady Lions have tied for the 40th-most Quadrant 1 defeats in the country (two).

-- Penn State has two wins over Quadrant 2 opponents, tied for the fourth-most in the country.
+- Penn State has three wins against Quadrant 2 opponents, tied for the second-most in the nation.

-- According to the RPI, the Buckeyes have two wins over Quadrant 3 opponents, tied for the 33rd-most in the nation.

-- Penn State has four wins against Quadrant 3 teams, tied for the 40th-most in Division 1.

 Penn State 2023-24 Best Wins